 Welcome to watheyresearch.com,

-website of John C. Wathey.
-My latest project is a nonfiction book, The Illusion of God’s Presence: The Biological Origins of Spiritual Longing.
+At present this site is mainly about my first book, The Illusion of God’s Presence: The Biological Origins of Spiritual Longing.

 On this page I present an overview of the book.
 You might also want to try: